Throupy/staticblog/content/blog/2023-07-05-tryhackme-the-marketplace-writeup.md

 michael
 michael@10.10.15.67:/opt/backups$ id
 uid=1002(michael) gid=1002(michael) groups=1002(michael),999(docker)
 ```

+## Docker Exploitation

-From the `id `command, we can see michael is part of the docker group, let's look at GTFOBins for a docker root escalation. ([GTFOBins](https://gtfobins.github.io/gtfobins/docker/))
+From the `id`command, I noticed that `michael `is part of the `docker `group.
+After taking a quick look at GTFOBins for a docker root escalation ([GTFOBins](https://gtfobins.github.io/gtfobins/docker/)), I found one that would result in a root shell, which was perfect for me.

-A good thing to always do when you have a 'crappy' shell over netcat is to upgrade it (make interactive).
+One thing I always like to do when I have a 'crappy' shell over netcat, is to upgrade it (make it properly interactive).
 In fact, the docker exploit will not work if the input device is not a TTY.
-Commands to upgrade the shell are as follows:
+The commands I used to upgrade the netcat shell are as follows:

 ```shell
 $ python3 -c 'import pty;pty.spawn("/bin/bash")'